BdR76/CSVLint/readme.md

 ![preview screenshot](/csvlint_preview.png?raw=true "CSVLint plug-in preview")

-CSV Lint is stable and usable for most general use-cases, but it is a work-in-progress.
-If you encounter any bugs or unexpected output I encourage you to [report issues here](https://github.com/BdR76/CSVLint/issues).
+CSV Lint is stable and usable for most general use-cases, but it is a work-in-progress, so if you encounter any bugs or unexpected output I encourage you to [report issues here](https://github.com/BdR76/CSVLint/issues).

 CSVLint is based on a prototype project [Dataset MultiTool](https://github.com/BdR76/datasetmultitool)

 How to use it
 -------------

-1. Open your dataset in Notepad++
+1. Open your dataset in [Notepad++](http://notepad-plus-plus.org/)
 2. Open the "CSV Lint window" from the plug-in menu or toolbar
 3. Press "Refresh from data" to automatically detect format
 4. Optionally, manually enter or adjust metadata